ArchTangent-gamedev/damage-calc-acds/README.md

 - Double-edged: easy to model damage resistance *and* bonuses
 - Removable immunity: allows for *damage immunity* to be applied and later removed by modifiying the 8th bit (at index `[7]`)
 - Combinable: multiple byte arrays can be combined, allowing for modifications from armor, status effects, item mods, and more
-- Levels of DR are more meaningful:  with only 8 base levels the minimum damage modification is `1/8 (12.5%`)
+- Levels of DR are more meaningful:  with only 8 base levels the minimum damage modification is `1/8 (12.5%)`)
-- Reversible: combining byte arrays is reversible with no loss of data (unlike `float`s)
+- Reversible: combining byte arrays is reversible with no loss of data (unlike `float`)
 - Fixed size:  multiple damage modifiers can be represented in the same structure
 - Compact: only `8` bytes, the size of a 64-bit `float` or `int`
 - Flexible: can use multiple non-zero indexes to create DB/DR values other than multiples of `1/8`.
 For example, `[0, 0, 0, 0, 0, -3, 1, 0]` is a DB/DR of `33.0% (~1/3)`.